siriusbeans/nocturnal/README.md

 -User sets the swap price limit(s) of the asset pair, and also swap slippage %
 -User deposits assets to deposit pool contract and receives an ERC721 in return
 -User is rewarded ERC20 NOCT tokens after swap limit order is executed and swapped asset is claimed
 -User can withdraw the asset in full from the contract at anytime, but will not receive NOCT rewards if the deposited assets are withdrawn early
 -User's NOCT rewards are a function of the platform deposit rate and average gas price (gwei) at time of deposit
 -User also earn NOCT when executing swap limit orders and when updating uniswap pair oracles
--Earned NOCT is a function of gas paid when earned for executing swap limit orders (incentivize fast swapping)
+-Earned NOCT is a function of gas paid when executing swap limit orders (incentivize fast swapping)
 -When executing swap limit orders, a min gas price requirement is set and will equal the current Chainlink gas price feed (average-fast)
 -Contracts are written so that events are emitted on-chain whenever an active swap limit order is ready for execution (for bot deployment)
 -Fees are collected from users upon each asset deposit and each early asset deposit withdrawal